 - 1. Analysis of governance practices within the ESG analysis (pillar G).
 For each Issuer, the ESG analysis incorporates an analysis of corporate governance, with the following themes and issues: - Its governance structure: Respect for minority shareholder rights The composition and operation of boards or committees, Remuneration of executives, Accounts, audits and taxation; - And its market behaviour: Business practices. - 2.
 Weekly monitoring of ESG controversies: the ESG analysis also takes into account the presence of controversies on the above-mentioned themes and their management by issuers. - 3.
-The Management Company's exclusion policy related to the UN Global Compact, including its Principle 10: "Businesses should work against corruption in all its forms, including extortion and bribery".
-Companies which are dealing with serious and/or systemic controversies on this principle on a recurrent or frequent basis, and which have not implemented appropriate remedial measures, are excluded from the investment universe.
+The Management Company's exclusion policy related to the UN Global Compact, including its Principle 10: "Businesses should work against corruption in all its forms, including extortion and bribery".1 Companies which are dealing with serious and/or systemic controversies on this principle on a recurrent or frequent basis, and which have not implemented appropriate remedial measures, are excluded from the investment universe.

-&lt;sup>1 https://pactemondial.org/decouvrir/dix-principes-pacte-mondial-nations-unies/#lutte-contre-lacorruption of investments in specific assets.
+$^{^1\} https://pactemondial.org/decouvrir/dix-principes-pacte-mondial-nations-unies/\#lutte-contre-lacorruption$ employee relations, remuneration of staff and tax compliance.